openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 var b: HashSet<String> = ... // HashSet whose element type is String
 ```

-HashSets with different element types are distinct types and therefore cannot be assigned to each other.
+HashSets with different element types are distinct types, so they cannot be assigned to each other.

-Thus, the following example is invalid:
+Therefore, the following example is invalid:

 ```cangjie
 b = a // Type mismatch